jamesboot/CVR-VGB-2025/docs/ReadCleaning.md

 ls
 ```

 You should see that there are is a set of paired end reads.
 Files belonging to the same pair have exactly the same name except that one is labelled with \_R1\_ and one is labelled with \_R2\_ which signifies that these are the Read1 and Read2 files of the pair.
-NB: Sometimes instead of R1 and R2 they are simply labelled 1 and 2, either at the end of somewhere in the middle of the filename.
+NB: Sometimes instead of R1 and R2 they are simply labelled 1 and 2, either at the end of the filename or somewhere in the middle of the filename.

 * U2008751-n5\_S4\_L001\_R1\_001.fastq.gz
 * U2008751-n5\_S4\_L001\_R2\_001.fastq.gz